-A career in the wine industry has long held romantic allure for many.
-Imagining elaborate lunches with fellow wine professionals or days spent at renowned châteaus, it’s easy to see why.
-But in reality, the wine industry and the roles that make it work are as varied and complex as the grapes used in the process.
-The hands-on type often prefers winery or oenology work, while those with a penchant for sales thrive in distributor or hospitality roles.
-Let’s take a look as some professions in the wine industry and how to land one today:
+Career opportunities in the wine industry has long held romantic allure for many individuals.
+Imagine elaborate lunches with fellow wine professionals or days spent at renowned châteaus, it’s easy to see why.
+But wine industry jobs or careers, and the roles that make the two successful are as varied and complex as the grapes that are used in the process.
+The hands-on type often prefers winery or enology work, while those with a liking for sales thrive in distributor roles or the hospitality industry.
+Take a look as some of the professions in the wine industry and how to land wine industry jobs today:

-With a keen sense of smell and taste, a talent for critically solving problems, and deep reverence for wine, wine makers are the ones behind your favorite every-day brand and those special occasion bottles you’ve been reserving for years.
-Many winemakers head to university for a degree in viticulture, oenology, or wine science to grasp the complex theory behind turning grapes to wine.
-From there, aspiring winemakers do well to seek out internships or work harvests at various wineries around the globe.
+With a keen sense of smell and taste, a talent for critically solving problems, and deep respect for wine, winemakers are the individuals behind your favorite brand and those special occasion bottles you’ve been reserving for years.
+Many winemakers head to university for a degree in wine science, viticulture and enology to grasp the complex theory behind turning grapes to wine.
+From there, aspiring winemakers seek out internship opportunities or work harvests at different wineries and vineyards around the globe.
 The key here is diversity.
-The world of wine is diverse and to avoid a one-dimensional approach to one’s own wine, it’s beneficial to gain as much varied experience as possible.
+The world of wine is diverse, and to avoid a one-dimensional approach to one’s own wine, it’s beneficial to gain as much varied experience as possible.

 Wine Sales Jobs